-Germany reports 17,482 new COVID-19 infections
+Germany reports 17,482 new Covid-19 infections

 The precautionary suspension of the use of AstraZeneca's vaccine in Germany was lifted on Thursday following the European Medicines Agency's (EMA) recommendation.

-To date, almost 2.63 million COVID-19 infections have been officially registered in Germany since the outbreak of the pandemic.
+To date, almost 2.63 million Covid-19 infections have been officially registered in Germany since the outbreak of the pandemic.
 The death toll climbed to 74,358 on Friday, according to the RKI.
-(ANI/Xinhua)